 An initiative led by

-The Canadian Beef Sustainability Acceleration (CBSA) Pilot is an effort to create a certified sustainable Canadian beef supply chain.
+The Canadian Beef Sustainability Acceleration (CBSA) Program is an effort to create a certified sustainable Canadian beef supply chain.
 It will help Canada become the first country to deliver beef from certified sustainable sources, establishing Canadian beef as synonymous with sustainability in the global market.

 By participating, you’ll make a monumental, long-term investment in our industry.
 Your involvement will help strengthen consumer trust in our products and promote the vitality of our industry – and you could earn financial credits along the way.
 As consumers grow more discerning about where their food comes from, it’s our responsibility to alleviate their concerns.
 Join us in our efforts to do right by our consumers, our livestock, our planet and future generations.